jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] Perhaps move it to one of the other parts of the Encircle docs than the spec?
 Broader view or something?
 - [x] Branching
 - [x] "Language\Integration" and " Language\Libraries"
     - [x] Under the Language folder: might I move those to the Framework part?
-They are not concept frameworks, but they don't need to be.
+They are not aspect frameworks, but they don't need to be.
 - [x] "10.
 Encircle Constructs Drafts\6.
 Expression\6.
 More Text Codes":
     - [x] Has the sub-folders "1.
 Parser" and "2.
 Text Templates".
 I do not think those topics belong in Encircle Construct Drafts.
 Maybe in Encircle Broader View.
 But maybe those topics do not belong in Encircle Language docs at all.
 More like framework.
 The index page includes other sub-topics, that used to be in that folder: such as 'other text codes', 'math' and 'assembly'.
 So some time in the past those topics were all in one place.
 I am not sure to exclude all of those topics from Encircle Language and then maybe move them to the Framework part of the Software System docs, or whether some of it somehow has a place in broader perspective.
     - [x] They are probably there, because in the main subdivision of Software System, they would fall under 'Code' and that might be what made them end up in the proximity of Encircle Language Spec.
 So it indeed probably does not belong under Encircle at all, but it does belong under 'Code' in Software System.